 Beyond medicinal uses, its striking yellow flowers make it a popular choice in landscaping and urban greening.
 It plays a vital role in reforestation, biodiversity conservation, and soil erosion control (Gilman and Watson, 1993).
 In India, it holds ecological, economic, and cultural significance.
 The plant is promoted in agroforestry, social forestry, and climate resilience programs.

-In Chhattisgarh, Cassia fistula is prioritized for ecological restoration and income generation.
+In Chhattisgarh, C. fistula is prioritized for ecological restoration and income generation.
 It thrives in local climatic conditions and is often grown along roadsides and degraded lands.
 Its benefits include soil conservation, fodder supply, and support for traditional medicine.
-It also enhances biodiversity by attracting pollinators and other beneficial organisms.
+It also enhances biodiversity by attracting pollinators and other beneficial organisms (Reference???).

-Seed dormancy in Cassia fistula is mainly due to an impermeable seed coat that restricts water and gas exchange, making propagation difficult (Ballard, 1973).
+Seed dormancy in C. fistula is mainly due to an impermeable seed coat that restricts water and gas exchange, making propagation difficult (Ballard, 1973).
 Overcoming this dormancy using pre-sowing techniques is key to ensuring successful and uniform seedling growth (Ramamurthy et al., 2005).

 1.1 Seed anatomy:

+Table 1: